knappador/billing-example/README.md

 Installs as-is with debug key and can make a purchase.
 Every purchase is automatically consumed and a button shows up on the UI.
 This code is based on **production code in the middle of cleaning up**.
 You can use this code with minor work in a real app.
 It's really ugly.

 ###Todo
 Most immediately, the PyJNIus warnings, Dalkvik auto-correcting errors, and the error that happens in purchase callback need to be taken care of.
 The code can't be made clean if the result doesn't work.
-I had to completely comment out the callback useage in `org.kivy.billing`
+I had to completely comment out the callback useage in `org.kivy.billing.IabHelper.handleActivityResult`.
+I don't know if I was using the run_on_ui_thread incorrectly or what.
+It was bad

 ###Mock Module
 Please maintain any API changes in the mock module so that developers can test locally.
 The method of import I don't care about.